benda-cyber/RestaurantAPI/README.md

 This project is a **.NET 5** implemented Web API for a small restaurant management.
 Uses the RESTful api rules and clean architecture.

-**RestaurantAPI** enables communication with any database using **Entity Framework Core** consisting of sending and receiving data regarding orders and dishes.
+**RestaurantAPI** enables communication with any database using **Entity Framework Core** consisting of sending and receiving data regarding orders and dishes, the database that is being used is a local sql database.

 ## Stack